 The public made Swaps the favourite, as the public was not aware of the injury.
 Nashua led throughout the race winning by six and one half lengths.
 The time was a slow 2:04 1/5, almost three seconds slower than the Kentucky Derby meeting.
 The east thought they had their revenge.
 The west thought that it was not a fair contest.
 Both sides had legitimate arguments.
 You be the judge.
 These two would never meet again.

 The injury to Swaps was severe enough to have an operation to correct his bad foot and keep him away from racing for the rest of the year.
 Ellsworth admitted that he was wrong to allow Swaps to run.
 Almost six months would pass before Swaps made his return, now as a four year old, in the Santa Anita Handicap.
 He won the race but was still not a sound horse.
-He would be given another nickname at this time “The California Cripple”.
+He earned another somewhat tongue-in-cheek nickname at this time, “The California Cripple”.

 Two months after the big cap, Swaps reappeared at Gulfstream Park for the Broward Handicap.
 He won the race setting a new world record of 1:39 3/5 for the one mile and seventy yards distance, carrying one-hundred and thirty pounds.
 Back to Hollywood Park six weeks later for the Californian, he finished second to Porterhouse, giving his rival nine pounds, in a time that was slower than his win in the same race a year prior.
 Swaps would set the ship straight two weeks later in the one mile Argonaut Handicap, conquering Porterhouse in world record time of 1:33 1/5, again with the one-hundred and thirty pound impost.

 Returning to Washington Park for the August 25 running of the Arch Ward Stakes, Swaps finished fifth, only his second and final out of the money result in his career, but redeemed himself less than two weeks later in the Washington Park Handicap setting another new track record of 1:33 2/5 for the mile.
-This would be the final race of his illustrious racing career.
+This race as it turned out was Swaps’ final race of his illustrious racing career.

 He was being pointed toward the Washington International at Laurel but after two more minor surgeries and an abscess drained on the eve of the United Nations Handicap which resulted in his scratch from that race, Swaps broke down while training at Garden State Park.
 He broke his left hind leg in two places and there was a great fear for his life.
 In a remarkable and very kind gesture of goodwill and humanitarian sportsmanship, “Sunny” Jim Fitzsimmons, trainer to Nashua, sent a special sling to aide in the recovery of Swaps.
 This sling was a key element to the full recovery of the California Comet, to keep him off the injured leg while it healed.

-Swaps would be retired to Ellsworth’s Ranch in Ontario, California as the Horse of the Year to begin his new career as a stud, once he was deemed fit enough to travel.
+Once he was deemed fit enough to travel, Swaps was retired to Ellsworth’s Ranch in Ontario, California as the Horse of the Year to begin his new career as a stud.
 There were thousands of his fans at the airport when he arrived back in his home state to greet him.
 He would only be in California for one breeding season however as he was then sent to Kentucky, Darby Dan Farm in particular, moving to Spendthrift when he was twenty-five to live out the rest of his life as a successful stallion.

-Among his thirty-five stakes winners (8.2%) he sired were Chateaugay, winner of the Kentucky Derby and the Belmont Stakes in 1963; Affectionately, a two time champion and member of the Hall of Fame who is also the dam of 1970 horse of the year Personality; as well as champion mare Primonetta, dam of Cum Laude Laurie and Prince Thou Art.
-Another top producing daughter of Swaps is the excellent broodmare Soaring, the dam of Mehmet and Miss Swapsco who in turn produced Ballade, the dam of champions Glorious Song and Devil’s Bag as well as leading sire Saint Ballado.
+Among his thirty-five stakes winners (8.2%) he sired were Chateaugay, winner of the Kentucky Derby and the Belmont Stakes in 1963.
+Affectionately, a two time champion and member of the Hall of Fame who is also the dam of 1970 horse of the year Personality.
+Another notable sired by Swaps is champion mare Primonetta, dam of Cum Laude Laurie and Prince Thou Art.
+The excellent broodmare Soaring, a daughter of Swaps, is the dam of Mehmet and Miss Swapsco who in turn produced Ballade, the dam of champions Glorious Song and Devil’s Bag as well as leading sire Saint Ballado.
 Rahy and Singspiel are also direct descendants.

 Another daughter of Swaps to carry his name into modern pedigrees is Intriguing.
 She is the dam of Numbered Account, champion two year old filly in 1971 and the producer of Dance Number, Polish Numbers and Private Account.
 This is also the family of the good sire Not For Love and major stakes winners Mutakddim, Daydreaming, Girolamo, and Rhythm.
 A full sister to Numbered Account named Playmate is the dam of leading sire Woodman.

-Swaps was certainly a well bred Thoroughbred as his race record and stud record would indicate, proving Ellsworth’s theory of breeding for conformation with a solid pedigree in the back ground.
+Swaps was certainly a well bred thoroughbred as his race record and stud record would indicate, proving Ellsworth’s theory of breeding for conformation with a solid pedigree in the back ground to be solid.

 The sire of Swaps was Khaled, a son of the legendary sire Hyperion.
 Khaled was bred in England by the Aga Khan III in 1943 from the mare Éclair by Ethnarch, a son of The Tetrarch.
 The Tetrarch was a favourite of Ellsworth’s for his conformation traits and was very keen to acquire stallions with his name in the pedigree that possessed much of those traits.
 He was unsuccessful in acquiring Nasrullah, another descendant of The Tetrarch, prior to buying Khaled, having been beaten to the punch by “Bull” Hancock who had been in pursuit of Nasrullah for a few years to bring to Claiborne Farm.

-Khaled was known as a roarer, a horse with an affliction in his breathing that would make him sound as if he had something caught in his wind pipe that would create a loud sound as he breathed heavily under exertion.
+Khaled was known as a roarer, a horse with an affliction in his breathing that would make him sound as if he had something caught in his wind pipe and create a loud sound as he breathed heavily under exertion.
 This is a condition that many horsemen are not very kind to accept in their breeding stock.
 Ellsworth was not concerned with this as Khaled had the necessary conformation and back class for his liking to buy him and bring him to California to breed his mares to.
-Khaled would sire 11.6% stakes winners from named foals.
+Khaled sired 11.6% stakes winners from named foals.

 The dam of Swaps was Iron Reward, a half sister to Kentucky Derby winner Iron Liege.
 Iron Reward was by Beau Pere, a son of the exceptional stallion Son-In-Law.
 Beau Pere had been the leading sire in New Zealand before he was relocated to California and then on to Kentucky at Spendthrift Farm where he is buried.
 Beau Pere is a direct female line descendant, third generation, of the great race mare La Fleche by St. Simon.

 Swaps was a kind and engaging horse to be around, and was very intelligent.
 He had an inquisitive way and would never become difficult to handle.
-He would always give his best in his races, as his exceptional career would indicate, especially during the multiple records he set during his four year old season.
+He always gave his best in his races, as his exceptional career would indicate.
+The multiple records he set during his four year old season are proof of his consistent excellence.
 His popularity with racing fans, most notably from California, has elevated him to exulted status.
-He was elected to the American Racing Hall of Fame in 1966.
+Swaps was elected to the National Museum of Racing Hall of Fame in 1966.

 Swaps died in November 1972 at the age of thirty.
 He was buried at Spendthrift but his remains were moved to the Kentucky Derby Museum at Churchill Downs in 1986.
 He garnered the respect of all who knew him and raced against him.